Police: Man kills himself at Lowe’s store in Alabama

 Anniston Police Chief Shane Denham said Monday the man shot himself inside a front office.

-Police were called to the Anniston store Monday morning following of a report of a man with a gun who was threatening to harm himself.
+Police were called to the Anniston store Monday morning following of a report of a man with a gun threatening to harm himself.
 Denham says crisis negotiators spoke with the man for several hours in hopes of a peaceful resolution before he shot himself.

 No other employees, shoppers or bystanders were harmed.